wppconnect-team/wppconnect-extension/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for the WPPconnect Chrome Extension.
+This section guides you through submitting a bug report for the Wppconnect Chrome Extension.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 **Before creating bug reports, please check [this list](https://github.com/wppconnect-team/wppconnect-extension/issues) as you might find out that you don't need to create one.** When you are creating a bug report, please include as many details as possible.
 Fill out [the required template](.github/ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for the WPPconnect Chrome Extension, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for the Wppconnect Chrome Extension, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

 Fill in [the template](.github/ISSUE_TEMPLATE/feature_request.md), including the steps that you imagine you would take if the feature you're requesting existed.

 ### Your First Code Contribution

-Unsure where to begin contributing to WPPconnect?
+Unsure where to begin contributing to Wppconnect?
 You can start by looking through these `beginner` and `help-wanted` issues:

 - [Beginner issues](https://github.com/wppconnect-team/wppconnect-extension/issues?q=is%3Aissue+is%3Aopen+label%3Abeginner) - issues which should only require a few lines of code, and a test or two.
 - [Help wanted issues](https://github.com/wppconnect-team/wppconnect-extension/issues?q=is%3Aissue+is%3Aopen+label%3Ahelp-wanted) - issues which should be a bit more involved than `beginner` issues.